U.S. flag

 Analysis

-To fully address this recommendation, HUD must provide evidence that it has an automated whitelist and implement as per the NIST Special Publication 800-167 or accept the risk and document mitigating measures via a Risk Based Decision memorandum.
+To fully address this recommendation, HUD must provide evidence that it has an automated whitelist and that the whitelist is implemented per the NIST Special Publication 800-167 or otherwise accept the risk of not controlling access to its network and document mitigating measures via a Risk-Based Decision memorandum.

-Implementation of this recommendation will result in HUD having the capability to ensure only authorized software is used on HUD’s network based on its software asset listing.
+The implementation of this recommendation will result in HUD having the capability to ensure only authorized software is used on HUD’s network based on its approved software asset listing.

 •